venkanna37/radiometric_corrections_tool/README.md

 - [ ] Y-Gradient filter
 - [ ] All-Gradient filter
 - [ ] Edge enhancing filter

-### Limitations
-- In dark object subtraction, the minimum pixel value is subtracting from every pixel.
-It can extent, that we can give minimum pixel value of each band and it can subtract respective value from each band.
-- In Weighted average method, the constants weights multiplying in kernel, there we can choose weights.

 ### Installation && Running